sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 1. Calendar back-end view
 2. Appointments back-end view
 3. Booking wizard front-end view
+4. Event List 2.0 booking form
+5. Catalog 2.0 booking form
+6. Booking from calendar back-end view
+7. Customization of Step-by-step booking form

 == Changelog =
+V1.1.4
+* BugFix: Fixed vulnerability issue
+* Other small bug fixes and stability improvements

 V1.1.3
-* Improvement: Extended option “Check customer's name for existing email/phone when booking”, to check for existing users by phone number if email is not enteredImprovement: Extended option “Check customer's name for existing email/phone when booking”, to check for existing users by phone number if email is not entered
+* Improvement: Extended option “Check customer's name for existing email/phone when booking”, to check for existing users by phone number if email is not entered
 * Improvement: Added possibility to search users by their phone number
 * Updated German and added Turkish translation
 * BugFix: Fixed issue with “Go back” button and missing sidebar on the Catalog Booking form